lgoldstein/mina-sshd/README.md

 ## SCP

-Besides the `ScpTransferEventListener` the SCP module also uses a `ScpFileOpener` instance in order to access the local files - client or server-side.
+Besides the `ScpTransferEventListener`, the SCP module also uses a `ScpFileOpener` instance in order to access the local files - client or server-side.
 The default implementation simply opens an [InputStream](https://docs.oracle.com/javase/8/docs/api/java/io/InputStream.html) or [OutputStream](https://docs.oracle.com/javase/8/docs/api/java/io/OutputStream.html) on the requested local path.
 However, the user may replace it and intercept the calls - e.g., for logging, for wrapping/filtering the streams, etc... **Note:**